elicer/gs-consuming-rest-android/README.md

     set PATH=%PATH%;%ANDROID_HOME%\tools;%ANDROID_HOME%\platform-tools
     ```

 4. Once the SDK is installed, we need to add the relevant [Platforms and Packages].
-We are using Android 4.2.2 (API 17) in this guide.
+We are using Android 4.2.2 (API Level 17) in this guide.

 ### Install Android SDK Platforms and Packages

-The Android SDK download does not include any specific Android platform SDKs.
+The Android SDK download does not include any specific Android platforms.
 In order to run the sample code you need to download and install the latest SDK Platform.
 You accomplish this by using the Android SDK and AVD Manager that was installed from the previous step.

 1. Open the Android SDK Manager window: